-- 5.10 NeutrAvidin Horseradish Peroxidase Conjugate - Stock: NeutrAvidin Horseradish Peroxidase Conjugate is supplied as a 2 mg lyophilized powder.
+5.10 NeutrAvidin Horseradish Peroxidase Conjugate

+5.10.1 Stock: NeutrAvidin Horseradish Peroxidase Conjugate is supplied as a 2 mg lyophilized powder.
 Reconstitute with 0.4 mL distilled water and further dilute to 2 mL by adding 1.6 mL sterile PBS to achieve a stock concentration of 1 mg/mL.
 For long term storage, freeze reconstituted product in single use 5 uL aliquots.
 Avoid repeated freezing and thawing.

-Note: One 5 $\mu$ L aliquot is enough to prepare 50 mL of working solution sufficient to process five ELISA plates.
+Note: One 5 μ L aliquot is enough to prepare 50 mL of working solution sufficient to process five ELISA plates.
 To maximize the use of the conjugate, consider accumulating samples for five plates.
-Processing one or two plates at a time will result in loss of the conjugate as storage of lower than 5 $\mu$ L aliquots or repeated freeze/thaw of the same aliquot is suboptimal and not recommended.
+Processing one or two plates at a time will result in loss of the conjugate as storage of lower than 5 μ L aliquots or repeated freeze/thaw of the same aliquot is suboptimal and not recommended.

-- Working Solution: On the day of experiment thaw one aliquot of the stock NeutrAvidin and dilute in Blocking Buffer to a final concentration of 0.1 μg/mL, e.g. by adding 1 μL of the stock into 10 mL Assay Diluent. - 5.11 Stop Solution (2 N Sulfuric Acid)
+5.10.2 Working Solution: On the day of experiment thaw one aliquot of the stock NeutrAvidin and dilute in Blocking Buffer to a final concentration of 0.1 μ g/mL, e.g. by adding 1 μ L of the stock into 10 mL Assay Diluent.

+5.11 Stop Solution (2 N Sulfuric Acid)

-Slowly add 27.7 mL $H_2SO_4$ into 200 mL of $dH_2O$ water, mix the solution thoroughly, allow to cool, and bring the solution to 500 mL with $dH_2O$ using a 1000 mL graduated cylinder.
+Slowly add 27.7 mL H2SO4 into 200 mL of dH2O water, mix the solution thoroughly, allow to cool, and bring the solution to 500 mL with dH2O using a 1000 mL graduated cylinder.
 Mix well and store at room temperature.

-6. Preparation of Calibration Standards and Quality Controls for ELISA
+6. Preparation of Calibration Standard and Quality Controls for ELISA.

-6.1 Human IL-1β Calibration Standards
+6.1 Preparation of Human IL-1ß Calibration Standards

-Calibration standards are prepared by dilution of recombinant IL-1 $\beta$ stock (step 5.8) in the Assay Diluent.
+Calibration standard are prepared by dilution of recombinant IL-1β stock (step 5.8) in the Assay Diluent.
 See Table 2 for dilutions.
 Int A and Int B are intermediate solutions used only to prepare the calibration curve samples.